 I was fascinated by the 16mm Bolex camera and placed hand-cut filters in the camera’s aperture or controlled the space in front of the lens by using a compendium with mattes in Early Monthly Segments (1968-70) and later films.
 The event inside the camera showed one discovery after another.

 The writings of Paul Valéry and Leonardo brought me to Florence, and Ruskin to Venice; Rilke and Ponge showed me the place of objects as a source and measure.
 Where I chose to live was decided by the possibility to film; Gregory Markopoulos’s determination in finding ways to support the filmmaking made my early films possible.
 I responded to each location through a sense of proportion in chosing either a static composition or moving the camera.
 The conscious and unconscious decisions made during filming became the key for editing the image and later the sound.
 From Spiracle (1967) to Still Light (1970), the starting point was homoerotic and lyric; and in The Count of Days (1969) or Palinode (1970), I tried to make sense of my encounter with Zürich.
 The discoveries and failures in my early films prepared the way for From the Notebook of… (1971/1998), when I understood for the first time the serious commitment needed to continue.
-I looked at Florentine painting for a brief but intense period; this influenced how I thought about the camera angle and choice of lens in Work done (1972/19990) and The Painting (1972/1999) and developed it further in the filmed space of Ruskin (1975/1997).
+I looked at Florentine painting for a brief but intense period; this influenced how I thought about the camera angle and choice of lens in Work done (1972/19990) and The Painting (1972/1999) and in the filmed space of Ruskin (1975/1997).

 * (Inauguration of the Pleasure Dome, Chumlum, Early Abstractions, Sirius Remembered)

-After Gregory’s death in 1992, I created a space for the archive in Zurich and two not-for-profits to support the restoration, preservation and projections, and re-edited most of the films that I had made thus far.
+After Gregory’s death in 1992, I created a space for the archive in Zurich and two not-for-profits to support the restoration, preservation and projections, and I re-edited most of the films that I had made thus far.
 For ten years I moved back and forth between Europe and the United States, making internegatives and projection copies at Cinema Arts in Pennsylvania and introducing retrospectives and other screenings.
-While working on the final edit of the 18 film cycle, My Hand Outstretched to the Winged Distance and Sightless Measure, I returned to Greece to film The Ground (1993 – 2001), at the same location, where I had filmed Winged Dialogue in 1967.
+While working on the 18 film cycle, My Hand Outstretched to the Winged Distance and Sightless Measure, I returned to Greece to film The Ground (1993 – 2001), at the same location, where I had filmed Winged Dialogue in 1967.
 During my filming on the island of Hydra, I sensed how my ascetic intentions encountered a stronger will to life.

 Sources of inspiration are unexpected and varied.